crs4/seal/docs/installation_deploying.rst

 :HADOOP_HOME:

-  Path to your Hadoop installation.
+  Path to your Hadoop installation, where ``bin/hadoop`` is found.
 As an alternative, you can place the ``hadoop`` executable in your ``PATH``.

 :HADOOP_CONF_DIR: